 - 1. Stormwater/Nonpoint Source Education impact of stormwater discharges on surface and ground waters of the State and steps that the public can take to reduce pollutants in stormwater runoff. - 2.
 Storm Drain Inlet Labeling hazards of dumping materials into the municipal separate storm sewer system (MS4), which usually transports untreated runoff to water bodies. - 3.
-Fertilizer/Pesticide Education -proper application, storage, and disposal of pesticides and fertilizers, and the benefits of using native or well adapted vegetation that requires little or no fertilization. - 4.
-Waste Disposal Education identification, proper handling, and proper disposal of wastes (including the locations of hazardous waste collection facilities in the area), and the hazards associated with illicit connections and improper disposal of waste.

-- 5. Pet Waste Control information regarding the pet waste control mechanism and the benefits of proper disposal of pet waste. - 6.
+Fertilizer/Pesticide Education proper application, storage, and disposal of pesticides and fertilizers, and the benefits of using native or well adapted vegetation that requires little or no fertilization. - 4.
+Waste Disposal Education identification, proper handling, and proper disposal of wastes (including the locations of hazardous waste collection facilities in the area), and the hazards associated with illicit connections and improper disposal of waste. - 5.
+Pet Waste Control information regarding the pet waste control mechanism and the benefits of proper disposal of pet waste. - 6.
 Litter Control information regarding litter control and fines associated with littering. - 7.
-Improper Disposal of Waste Control information regarding the improper disposal of waste control mechanism. - 8.
-Wildlife Feeding Control information regarding the wildlife feeding prohibition.
+Improper Disposal of Waste Control information regarding the improper disposal of waste control mechanism.

+8. Wildlife Feeding Control - information regarding the wildlife feeding prohibition.

-Although the Commission does not own or operate any rest or service areas for public use, educational materials in form of brochures and pamphlets will be available for general public at the Palmyra Cove Nature Park Center.
-The center is located on the Commission's property, and is in immediate vicinity of Tacony-Palmyra Bridge Maintenance Facility.
+Although the Commission does not own or operate any rest or service areas for public use, water education programs and water education materials in the form of brochures and pamphlets will be available for schools and the public at the Palmyra Cove Nature Park Center.
+The center is located on the Commission's property and is in immediate vicinity of the Tacony-Palmyra Bridge Maintenance Facility.

-Each year educational materials will be distributed to the Commission's employees along with pay checks, whether it is a hand delivery or mailing of the material to the employee's home.
+Each year educational materials will be distributed to the Commission's employees along with pay checks, whether it is hand delivery or emailing of the material to the employee work email address.